SEL3401 : Theatre Script Portfolio

 Outline Of Syllabus

 Over the course of one to one tutorials, small group work sessions and independent research and a final workshop students will develop a self-contained play, synopsis of the same and self-reflective essay.
-In small group work sessions students will explore playtexts, online theatre and live theatre (if available) and discuss this with other students in order to develop their understanding of contemporary theatre and present their findings to the tutor.
+In small group work sessions students will explore playtexts, online theatre and live theatre (if available) discussing this with other students in order to develop their understanding of contemporary theatre and present their findings to the tutor.
 In the one to one and small group work sessions they will reflect on drafts of their own creative work.
 In the final workshop they will listen to each other's work and offer critical feedback alongside their peers and tutor.
-The largest portion of the syllabus is taken up by independent research in which students will develop drafts of their plays and self-reflective essay.
+The largest portion of the syllabus is taken up by independent research in which students will develop drafts of their plays and self-reflective essays.

 Learning Outcomes